Device registration and app re-signing

 The following diagram displays the entire app re-signing flow in App Center.
 Let's go over these steps in more detail.

-Once you know which devices you want to use for testing, you must then:
+Once you know which devices you want to use for testing:

 - Register the devices in your Apple developer account.